The Memorial Garden

 The entrance Pergola is in the shape of a large Celtic Cross which was made in Belfast.
 It is clothed with climbers that give flower and foliage colour.
 At the end of each arm is the 3rd Infantry Division emblem, the Red Triangle set within the Black Triangles.
 These are backed by shrubs such as Photinia x fraseri ‘Red Robin’ with red foliage, Nandina domestica ‘Fire Power’, yellow green foliage that turns red in winter and a range of other seasonal plants.

-The Temple of Spirits is set in the lawn of the first part of the Garden and is the dominant feature.
+The Temple of Spirits is set in the lawn of the first part of the Garden and is the dominant feature and was designed as a memorial to the citizens of Caen who died in the fighting to liberate the city.
 The four pillars are made of Caen Stone and surmounted with copper roof members on a black metal structure, which were made in Lisburn, Co Antrim.
 They are set at differing angles to illustrate conflict.
 In the centre of this structure is the single jet fountain – water being the symbol of life.

 On the same side is The Royal Air Force memorial which is a natural obelisk piece of Castlewellan Granite from Co Down, Northern Ireland.
 These features are backed by a bed containing trees such as the Tulip tree Liriodendron tulipifera, the golden foliage of Robinia pseudoacacia ‘Frisia’ and Liquidamber styraciflua, the ‘Sweet Gum’ which has good autumn colour.
 There is a range of shrubs that provide flowers, for example, Escallonia and Philadelphus and foliage colour for example Cotinus coggygria ‘Royal Purple’, The shrub border runs the full length of this part of the garden and is backed by a three metre high hornbeam hedge.